 Security staff for alcohol-serving establishments has many tasks.
-Whether it's checking identification, dealing with issues such as harassment, or possible patron’s impairment.
-It is the staff's duty of care to control patron’s while on the premises.
+Whether it’s checking identification, dealing with issues such as harassment, or possible patron’s impairment.
+The staff’s duty is to control patrons while on the premises.
 It is essential to realize that staying open later inherits a prominent need for responsibility with greater controls and education.

-Having late operating hours means your establishment may be the last of many that a patron has visited, or that you may experience a higher rate of patrons who are already possibly impaired wanting to enter.
+Having late operating hours means your establishment may be the last of many that a patron has visited or that you may experience a higher rate of patrons who are already possibly impaired and want to enter.
 Here are some considerations.

 SCAB Check

-Using SCAB, patron checks should be continual and ongoing.
+Using SCAB, patron checks should be ongoing and continual.

 Reduced Drink Specials

-Drink specials maybe illegal in your state.
-It's essential to check your state and local ordinances to see if drink specials are allowed.
-If they are, be sure to have continuous and ongoing observations by staff.
+Drink specials may be illegal in your state.
+Check your state and local ordinances to see if they are allowed.
+If they are, be sure to have staff observe them continuously.
 No one should be allowed back to the bar to purchase more drinks if they are visibly intoxicated.

 Compliance/Persuasion Interventions

-It's important that staff is trained to ask patrons for compliance or persuade them, instead of using force.
-You should always ask the patron to comply.
+Staff must be trained to ask patrons for compliance or persuade them instead of using force.
+It would be best to always ask the patron to comply.
 Explain what is happening and why.
 Be polite and smile.

 House Policy

-The establishment should have well-defined house policies with respect to alcohol and hold all employees to the same standard.
-Always remember house policy can be stricter than state laws and city ordinances.
+The establishment should have well-defined house policies regarding alcohol and hold all employees to the same standard.
+Always remember that house policies can be stricter than state laws and city ordinances.

 Examples of late-night establishment standard house policies include: